rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

       <p class='mb-0'>30%</p>
     </div>
   </div>
-  <p>To overcome the class imbalance in total duration, during train/validation split, I downsampled the oversampled species in training set and put the rest in validation set.
+  <p>To overcome the class imbalance in total duration, I downsampled the oversampled species in training set and put the rest in validation set.
 By doing this, the training set is now balanced, which would allow the models to learn features from the three classes equally well during training.</p>
   <img class="img-fluid mb-3" src="/assets/img/projects/bird_song_classifier/train_duration.png" alt="total duration by species in training set">
   <p>The total duration in the validation set is imbalanced after splitting to train/val sets, as it should be representative of the potential imbalance in the test set.</p>
   <img class="img-fluid mb-5" src="/assets/img/projects/bird_song_classifier/val_duration.png" alt="total duration by species in validation set">